Summary – 1 Minute Read.

 Definition:

-THCa: Tetrahydrocannabinolic acid, a non-psychoactive cannabinoid found in raw cannabis plants that converts to THC when heated.
+THCa: A non-psychoactive cannabinoid found in raw and live cannabis, which converts to THC when heated.